By David H. Rothman

 - Some influential librarians involved with ALA—not everyone associated with the group—need to rise above prejudice against ebooks.
 Digital books are thriving in the library world.
 We just need more of them for more library users, along with greater attention to related digital divide and ebook literacy issues.
 The endowment could still fund paper books, especially in poor districts (among other things, the physical presence of paper books can help keep books on students’ minds).

 - An elite institution like Harvard would be a good setting for a conference between librarians and potential benefactors, who would value the prestige.

-- Harvard’s participation could be more than token.
-The university could offer cross-disciplinary technical help from the law school, the school of education, the center for ethics and the JFK School of Government.
+- Harvard’s involvement could be far more than just the provision of meeting space.
+The university could offer cross-disciplinary technical help from the law school, the graduate school of education, the center for ethics and the JFK school of government.

 - ALA leaders should educate librarians on the need for an endowment to care about cash-strapped libraries outside their localities, regions or states.
 Didn’t FDR push for the Tennessee Valley Authority to help part of the impoverished South during the Depression era?
 Let’s see the same vision for libraries, even if the money comes from the endowment rather than the usual government sources.

-- Puerto Rico could be an endowment test bed.
-As of FY 2009, libraries there could spend only about 35 cents per capita on collections—a fraction of the approximately $4.
+- Some localities in Puerto Rico could be among the endowment testbeds.
+As of FY 2009, libraries there could spend only about 35 cents per capita on collections—a fraction of the approximately $4 average.